Kamildeeal/Admin-Dashboard-NextJS_ShadeCn-UI/README.md

 ## Features
 - Responsive design compatible with various devices
-- User authentication (login, logout)
 - Dynamic theming with ShadeCn UI
-- Dashboard analytics and statistics
+- Dashboard analytics and statistics - template
-- User management (view, add, edit, delete users)
-- Role-based access control
-- Data visualization with charts and graphs

 ## Technologies
 This project is built with the following technologies: